edmundhung/conform/examples/shadcn-ui/README.md

 > This guide focuses on behavior specific to shadcn/ui's Radix base.
 See [Integrating with UI Libraries](../../docs/integration/ui-libraries.md) for the general concept and the [`useControl`](../../docs/api/react/future/useControl.md) API.

 This Vite example uses the current shadcn/ui Radix registry with React 19, Tailwind CSS 4, and Zod 4.
-It keeps the generated shadcn components in [`src/components/ui`](./src/components/ui) and the Conform-specific adapters in [`src/components/form.tsx`](./src/components/form.tsx).
+It keeps the generated shadcn components in [`src/components/ui`](./src/components/ui) and the Conform-specific adapters in [`src/components/form-controls.tsx`](./src/components/form-controls.tsx).

 It covers Input, Textarea, DatePicker, Combobox, RadioGroup, Checkbox, Select, Slider, Switch, single and multiple toggle groups, InputOTP, and TeamMemberSelect.
-It also uses the current shadcn Field, InputGroup, and NativeSelect composition.
+It also uses the current shadcn Field, FieldSet, InputGroup, and NativeSelect composition.

 ## Use Native Controls Where Possible

-`Input`, `InputGroupInput`, `Textarea`, and `NativeSelect` render native form controls.
-They can receive Conform's `id`, `name`, default value, and ARIA metadata directly without `useControl`.
+`InputGroupInput` (composed from Input) and `Textarea` receive Conform's `id`, `name`, default value, and ARIA metadata directly without `useControl`.
+NativeSelect is native too; this form uses it for TeamMemberSelect's local role filter because the schema fields are reserved for the controls being compared.

 The other controls expose a custom value or interaction model and use a small adapter built with `useControl`.